Aziiz0/cse15l-lab-reports/lab-report-1-week-2.md

-# HOW TO LOG INTO A COURSE-SPECIFIC AACCOUNT ON IENG6
+# HOW TO LOG INTO A COURSE-SPECIFIC ACCOUNT ON IENG6

 ## Installing VScode
 1. Head to the website [Visual Studio Code](https://code.visualstudio.com/)